 Watling Street is a thought-provoking, vividly written and witty look at our island through the prism of just one road: one that runs from Dover to Anglesey.
 Watling Street (now built on as the A2, the A5 and the M6 Toll) is a road of witches and ghosts, of queens and highwaymen, of history and myth, of Chaucer, Dickens and James Bond.
 Along this route Boudicca met her end, the Battle of Bosworth changed royal history, Bletchley Park code breakers cracked Nazi transmissions and Capability Brown remodelled the English landscape.
 A fascinating journey well worth taking.

 Conn Iggulden’s first foray into the world of fantasy is as breath-taking and as visceral as you might imagine.
 In the city of Darien, twelve families rule in a time of uneasy peace.
 Just one act will bring chaos and disorder: a plot to kill a king.
 It’s an act of treachery that will summon strangers to the city – Elias Post, a hunter, Tellius, an old swordsman banished from his home, Arthur, a boy who cannot speak, Daw Threefold, a chancer and gambler, Vic Deeds, who feels no guilt – and Nancy, a girl whose talent might be the undoing of them all.
 Sparkling, immersive and utterly spell-binding.

-Librarians’ Choice has announced the Top 10 titles for March 2017 that librarians across Australia love.
+Librarians’ Choice has announced the Top 10 titles for June 2017 that librarians across Australia love.
 You can request or wish for the featured titles below on NetGalley right now, and view more information on the Librarians’ Choice site.